Transfers from Delhi airport to the hotel.

 Thimphu to Punakha

-After breakfast ride to the Big Buddha statue and the Sangaygang to get great views of the Thimphu valley.
-You will also have the option to ride north of Thimphu before we ride on to Punakha – the old winter capital of Bhutan – crossing the Dochula Pass.
+After breakfast we ride to the Big Buddha statue and the Sangaygang to get great views of the Thimphu valley.
+Then it’s on to Punakha – the old winter capital of Bhutan – crossing the Dochula Pass.
 On a clear day the whole range of Eastern Himalayas can be seen from here, so fingers crossed!
 Then we’ll descend down to the Punakha Valley on exhilarating roads with lots of sharp bends and breathtaking views of the mountains and valleys.

 Trongsa to Bumthang/Jakar